 That Lowles has never released the complete, raw, audio recoding of our conversion in that Craven Arms Inn is perhaps somewhat indicative.
 That he subsequently claimed that I at the time was living with my friend Richard Moult in Shropshire was somewhat amusing and perhaps also indicative since – as Special Branch and MI5 could have confirmed – I was then living with my then wife in a village near Malvern and had travelled that day by train to Craven Arms.

 When Lowles sometime later published his account of our meeting I was unsurprised at his journalistic embellishments.
 For he saught to portray me in a particular and negative way – as perhaps his adherence to an anti-fascist ideology demanded – while portraying himself in a positive manner, forgetting to mention of course that I had not only invited him to partake in a duel with deadly weapons for publishing misinformation about me but had also invited him to my then home near Malvern, both of which cordial invitations he declined thus leaving me with my honour intact and he hiding behind a certain ideology.

-Note: This item – penned in response to a personal question asked in Das Reich, the internal bulletin of Reichsfolk, in 2002, was published in the following issue of that (members only) bulletin.
+Note: This item – penned in response to a “Letter to the Editor” published in Das Reich, the internal bulletin of Reichsfolk, in 2002 – was published in the following issue of that (members only) bulletin.